am-impact/amnav/README.md

 Let's start building a navigation!
 Non-admins don't see the **Display navigation** section.
 This is for admins only so they know what to put in the templates.
-You have the option to add existing entries or..
+You have the option to add existing entries, categories or..

 ![Build](https://raw.githubusercontent.com/am-impact/am-impact.github.io/master/img/readme/amnav/build.jpg "Build")